TO SUM UP OUR PRACTICES, WE LOOK FOR SUSTAINABLE METHODS AND MATERIALS WHENEVER POSSIBLE.

 - Using sustainable packaging

-- Reusing shipping materials from our vendors
+- Reusing shipping materials from our vendors or own orders

 - Using the smallest size packaging we can for your items